PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the session `LayoutState`.
 Consequently, the only complete `model_ir.operators` assignments left in the central lowerer are explicit snapshot rollback paths.

+Dynamic-range quantization builds one `ModelIRGraphIndex` over the already deep-cloned graph and reuses those cloned operators.
+Constant quantization is unchanged; the first elementwise use of each quantized constant receives one indexed `DEQUANTIZE` insertion, and all later uses are rewired to the shared dequantized tensor through indexed input replacement.
+The former second operator-cloning pass and complete list assignment are removed, reducing copy volume while preserving operator axis semantics and ONNX provenance already carried by the initial ModelIR clone.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,